gxf1212/notes/research/Protein-ligand-simulation.md

    `B3LYP/6-31G* em=GD3BJ`: 8h51min to optimize.

-   we don’t optimize
+   we don’t optimize because we already had the optimal conformation when interacting with the protein

    get .log, .chk, .gesp files

-   > segmentation violation
-   >
-   > 成因：提供这种报错信息毫无意义，任何原因Gaussian报错退出都会有类似的输出。
-   >
-   > 解决：**用文本编辑器打开输出文件**，如上图中为“a.out”文件，**拖到最后看最终报错**。Linux下也是如此，可用 nano, tail, cat, vi 等命令阅读文件。看到真正报错后，可按照相应信息（如下文中涉及的这些报错）进行解决。

 4. get .mol2 file with the resp charge